Rootkitsmm-zz/OpenVpn-Pool-Overflow/README.md

 Then it copy this string to alocated Pool,without properley cheking  the size of string.

-so if we change NetCfgInstanceId just before driver call  NdisReadConfiguration, We Write a string more than size of the Buffer in allocated Pool. good news is this Pool is MiniportAdapterContext and i think we can overwrite something interesting to get code execution in Ring0 or just overwrite pool metadata
+so if we change NetCfgInstanceId just before driver call  NdisReadConfiguration, We Write a string more than size of the Buffer in allocated Pool.

+good news is this Pool point to  "MiniportAdapterContext" buffer  and i think we can overwrite something interesting to get code execution in Ring0 or just overwrite pool metadata

 ```
 a773b1fa 6a02            push    2